abs-digi/abs-digi.github.io/src/content/garden/web-start.md

 ---
-title: The Start of Logging
+title: 'The Start of Logging'
 description: The beginning of this digital garden / Book listing.
 created: '2025-12-08'
 status: 'seeds'